-Follow this guide to make a dollar bill origami elephant.
+Follow this money origami guide to make a dollar bill origami elephant.

 This is one of the cooler dollar bill origami animals to make.

-It is not the easiest money origami fold, but it is a fun challenge.
+It is not the easiest dollar bill origami fold, but it is a fun challenge.

 Let’s Get Started!

 You may also like this other money origami guide:

 Start with the backside of a fresh dollar bill.

 STEP 1: Fold the bill from top to bottom lengthwise